There are many types of financial aid. This page explains the types of aid available for you at Bellevue College.

 |WA State College Bound Scholarship||Undergraduate state grant||Washington State residents|

 Bellevue College (BC) offers two types of federal grants: the Federal Pell Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).
 These grants are considered “gift aid” and do not require repayment provided that you complete your courses.
 Eligibility for federal grants is determined by the Financial Aid Office after you have completed the financial aid application process.

 Federal Pell Grant

 Pell Grants are the foundation of federal student financial aid, to which aid from other federal and nonfederal sources might be added.
 Pell Grants are generally awarded only to undergraduate students—those who haven’t earned a bachelor’s or graduate degree.
 Amounts can change yearly.
-The maximum award for the 2014-15 award year will be $5,730.
+The maximum award for the 2019-20 award year is $6,195.
 The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to the equivalent of six years of Pell Grant Funding.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOGs are awarded to undergraduate students with exceptional financial need—those with the lowest Expected Family Contribution* (EFC) numbers.
 Federal Pell Grant recipients receive priority for FSEOG awards.
 The amount of the award is determined by your school’s financial aid office.
 Unlike Pell Grants, the amount of FSEOGs you receive depends not only on your financial need but also on the amount of other aid you get and the availability of funds at your school.

 Washington College Grant (formerly Washington State Need Grant)